 Hold seasonal giving sales

 If you can’t commit to giving for all sales all year, you can choose to do so seasonally, and can even work it into the holiday calendar.
-This may be a way for you to give more during your busy times, or encourage your tribe to support you and your cause during slow seasons in your business.
+This may be a way for you to give more during your busy times, or encourage your creative community to support you and your cause during slow seasons in your business.

 Now, just because I call it a sale doesn’t mean that you have to also discount what you’re selling, you can simply designate those sales (products or services being purchased) as counting towards your season of giving back.